MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-dns-firewall.md

 The Internal Perimeter Network Firewall separates the Organization/Corporate Network from the Internal Perimeter Network.
 For a visual representation of this separation, see the illustration in the topic [Always On VPN Technology Overview](../always-on-vpn-technology-overview.md).

-Because the Remote Access VPN server on the perimeter network is configured as a Remote Authentication Dial In User Service \(RADIUS\) Client and sends RADIUS traffic to the Network Policy Server \(NPS\) on the Organization/Corporate network - and also receives RADIUS traffic from the NPS Server - you must configure the firewall to allow RADIUS traffic to flow in both directions.
+In this deployment, the Remote Access VPN server on the perimeter network is configured as a RADIUS client.
+The VPN server sends RADIUS traffic to the NPS on the corporate network and also receives RADIUS traffic from the NPS.

+You must configure the firewall to allow RADIUS traffic to flow in both directions.

 >[!NOTE]
 >The NPS server on the Organization/Corporate network functions as a RADIUS Server for the VPN Server, which is a RADIUS Client.
 For more information about the RADIUS infrastructure, see [Network Policy Server (NPS)](../../../../../networking/technologies/nps/nps-top.md).